Egypt cloud providers in 2026 — buyer’s guide

 Who are the leading cloud providers in Egypt in 2026?

-Four categories of cloud providers serve Egyptian enterprises in 2026: global hyperscalers with Egypt presence (Microsoft Egypt, Huawei Cloud Cairo region), regional telco-cloud subsidiaries (Telecom Egypt, e&), Egyptian local providers (Arab Computers, Cloud4Rain, Link Datacenter, others), and independent MENA-built sovereign cloud providers (MomentumX).
+Four categories of cloud providers serve Egyptian enterprises in 2026: global hyperscalers with Egypt presence (Microsoft Egypt, Huawei Cloud Cairo region), regional telco-cloud subsidiaries (Telecom Egypt, e&), Egyptian local providers (Arab Computers, Cloud4Rain, and others), and independent MENA-built sovereign cloud providers (MomentumX).
 Each fits different workload profiles.

 What is the best private cloud for PDPL-regulated Egyptian enterprises?